F02925 – Respiratory Viruses Trial – Part 3

 - Sex: M & F

 - Medication: Inclusions (but are not limited to): 60 to 85 years old at the screening visit.
 Willing and able to give written consent.
 Willing and able to attend all study visits and follow study procedures.
 Generally healthy, or with stable medical conditions (no major changes or hospital stays in the past 3 months).
 Females must not be able to become pregnant (e.g. should be postmenopausal, be surgically sterile or use effective contraception).
 Negative pregnancy test on the day of vaccination.
-Males must use effective birth control and not donate sperm for 90 days after vaccination.
+Males must not donate sperm for 90 days after vaccination.
 Agreement not to donate blood during the study.

 Outpatient Visits